2024.2.12

 THE BLACK LABEL's representative TEDDY announced as the master producer of "I-LAND 2"

-Whether this prophecy comes true or not.
+Whether this prediction comes true or not,

 Written by: Nekomachi Peko